oxblixxx/aws-bootcamp/journal/week4.md

 $NO_DB_CONNECTION_URL -c "DROP database cruddur;"
 ```

-open db-load-schema as well, paste the below code, in the this file, we are update it with a condition to use production environment and development environment, also to pull the path of the schema.sql file
+open db-load-schema as well, paste the below code, in the this file, we are update it with a condition to use production environment and development environment, also to pull the path of the schema.sql file.
+Meanwhile, the production envirinment needs to be set.
+Login to the AWS console, open the RDS dashboard, on the previously created db using the AWS CLI.
+Under connectivity and security copy the endpoint url.

 ```sh
 #! /usr/bin/bash